wnchan/tp/docs/UserGuide.md

 - **Command Terminal**: <a id="glossary-command-terminal"></a> An interface in a computing environment where you can input text commands to perform specific tasks.
 Some examples include "Terminal" on MacOS and "Powershell" on Windows.

-- **Double Degree**: An academic program where a student earns two distinct degrees simultaneously, usually in different fields.
+- **Double Degree**: <a id="glossary-double-degree"></a> An academic program where a student earns two distinct degrees simultaneously, usually in different fields.

 - **Double Major**: A type of academic degree where a student completes two sets of major requirements, although they receive just one degree.